rtCamp/Frappe-Manager/docs/commands/bake.md

 ### Bake an image from an existing bench

-Provisions the bench's apps into a build context and builds a runtime image tagged from [deploy].image.
+Provisions the bench's apps into a build context and builds a runtime image tagged from the top-level image.

 ```bash
 fm bake mybench